-FEVER (2014)
+Fever (2014)

-Directed by:
+Directed by: Raphaël Neal

 After festival screenings in 2014 Fever was released by Artsploitation Films in May 2016.
-For additional details on the DVD and the film itself please see their site.

 Fever is a French crime story (not to be confused with the German drama directed Elfi Mikesch) about two young boys studying literature and philosophy who, in the opening seconds of the film, have murdered a woman in her apartment.
 This happens off screen with just a few sounds of the death being heard.
 This impersonal act starts the whole thing moving and gets to the core themes of a story in where they have decided that without motive, without even knowing the victim, it’s not really a crime at all.
 Getting away with something like this has come up in thrillers of the past, like Hitchcock’s classic Strangers on a Train; but this premise and the way it begins might have more in common with Rope with its intellectual duo of killers.
 But to sell this as a suspense thriller or even a straightforward murder mystery would be incorrect, and this jumping off point is used to take the plot into a more unusual direction.

-The title of the film and the song it refers to suggest this is going to be a slow burning drama, but pacing aside it’s a decidedly colder affair.
+The title of the film, and the song it refers to, suggest this is going to be a slow burning drama, but pacing aside it’s a decidedly chilly affair.
 There’s a great sense of unease running through the story, which is aided by the desaturated colour scheme.
 The score also includes some eerie vocals which are accompanied by a few moments of sparse percussion along the way.
 This is in contrast to the locations on offer with their stylish Parisian streets and the human warmth of restaurants and homes which the two leads spend much of their time in.
 It soon becomes apparent they the pair have done this simply because they could, not because of any social problems or difficult upbringings.

 They do their homework and eat out, and this sense of normality becomes ever more awkward as the weight of the deed becomes heavier on their minds.
 Initially Damien (Martin Loizillon) is the more confident of the two and shows all the bravado.
-He has more disrespect for his family than his friend Pierre (Pierre Moure) who is more reserved and shows the first signs of a guilty conscious.
+He has more disrespect for his family than his friend Pierre (Pierre Moure) who is more reserved and shows the first signs of a guilty conscience.
 The dual nature of their personalities is given a lot of time and to keep things interesting their roles do not stay fixed as things progress.
 It’s not a unique character dynamic and is perhaps predictable, but it’s still compelling.

 While there are some suggestions that Pierre’s potential romantic interest will threaten to strain his friendship with Damien this is soon cut off by the second act, which sees them taking time off for study during the summer.
 The growing shadow of their individual family heritage during the Second World War becomes a plot element when Pierre begins to suspect one of his relatives may have been a Vichy government administrator, and a Nazi collaborator.
 This begins a new tangent that is a surprise but as a result feels like it comes out of nowhere.
 The suspense atmosphere from the opening is drained away and replaced by something that is thought provoking, but not entirely effective.